Quneitra: As a city ruin

 The city remains in a destroyed condition.
 Syria has left the ruins in place and built a museum to memorialize its destruction.
 It maintains billboards at the ruins of many buildings and effectively preserves it in the condition that the Israeli army left it in.
 The former residents of the town have not returned and Syria discourages the re-population of the area.
 However, in the 2004 census by the Central Bureau of Statistics, a small population of 153 people living in 28 households was recorded, all living in the neighborhood of Rasm al-Rawabi.
 The Rough Guide to Syria describes the appearance of the city in 2001: "The first sight of the flattened houses on Quneitra's outskirts is the most dramatic; many of the unscathed roofs simply lie on top of a mass of rubble, leaving the impression of a building that has imploded."

 The city has often been used as a stop for foreign VIPs, ranging from the Soviet foreign minister Alexei Kosygin in June 1976 to Pope John Paul II in May 2001.
 Only a handful of families now live in the town, making a living by providing services for the United Nations troops patrolling the demilitarized zone.
 According to The Times, "the carefully preserved ruined city has become a pilgrimage site for a generation of Syrians."

-The city can be visited by tourists, but a permit from the Syrian Ministry of the Interior is required, and sight-seeing is supervised by a military guide.
-The principal sights on the standard tour are the remains of Quneitra's hospital, mosque and Greek Orthodox church.
+Prior to the Syrian Civil War, the city could be visited by tourists with a permit from the Syrian Ministry of the Interior and under the supervision of a military guide.
+The principal sights on the standard tour were the remains of Quneitra's hospital, mosque and Greek Orthodox church.
 A "Liberated Quneitra Museum", displaying artifacts from the city's ancient and medieval past, is housed in the former Ottoman Turkish caravanserai in the city centre.
 The western edge of the city marks the start of "no-man's land" beyond which lies Israeli-controlled territory.
-It is not possible to visit Quneitra directly from Israel.
+It was and still is not possible to visit Quneitra directly from Israel.

-Syrian Civil War
+Civil war

 On 13 November 2012, during the ongoing Syrian Civil War, which had begun in March 2011, Syria′s president Bashar al-Assad issued a decreed establishment of a branch of the University of Damascus in Quneitra.

 On 6 June 2013, the nearby Quneitra border crossing was attacked by rebel forces and temporarily occupied, with Syrian army later retaking the crossing; In July 2013, opposition forces attacked a military checkpoint in Quneitra, and by the next day were attacking several Syrian Arab Army positions in Quneitra.

 In August 2014, rebel forces captured the crossing.
 A Filipino peacekeeper of the UNDOF was wounded during the fighting.
 As a result the Austrian government announced the withdrawal of its troops from the UN mission.